PKmahto9771/PKmahto9771/README.md

 ###

-<p align="left">I'm Pran Kishor Mahto, a final-year student at IIT Kharagpur with a passion for building scalable and efficient applications.</p>
+<p align="left">I'm Pran Kishor Mahto, a recent graduate from IIT Kharagpur with a passion for building scalable and efficient applications.</p>

 ###